Lilydale line

 Sections of the Lilydale line opened as early as 1859, with the line fully extended to Lilydale by 1882.
-The line was built to connect Melbourne and Ringwood with the rural towns of Croydon, Mooroolbark, and Lilydale, amongst others.
+The line was built to connect Melbourne and Ringwood with the rural towns of Croydon, Mooroolbark, and Lilydale, among others.

 Since the 2010s, due to the heavily utilised infrastructure of the Lilydale line, significant improvements and upgrades have been made.
-Different packages of works have upgraded the corridor to replace sleepers, upgrading signalling technology, the introduction of new rolling stock, and the removal of all remaining level crossings.
+Different packages of work have upgraded the corridor to replace sleepers, upgrade signalling technology, introduce new rolling stock, and remove remaining level crossings.

 History

 19th century

 The line from Richmond to Hawthorn was opened initially to a temporary terminus at Pic Nic, just short of the Yarra River, in September 1860, and to Hawthorn in April 1861.
 It was extended to Camberwell in April 1882, then to Lilydale in early December of that same year.
 Duplication from East Richmond to Hawthorn occurred less than a month after the Lilydale extension opened.
-A two weeks later the same section was converted to Double Line Block Telegraph safeworking, with the section from Hawthorn to Camberwell being converted to Staff and Ticket working.
+Soon after, the same section was converted to double-line telegraph safeworking, with the section from Hawthorn to Camberwell being converted to Staff and Ticket working.

-In May 1885, Hawthorn to Camberwell was duplicated and converted to Double Line Block Telegraph.
+In May 1885, Hawthorn to Camberwell was duplicated.
 Duplication was extended to Box Hill in December 1888.

 20th century

-Automatic signalling was introduced from December 1907 with the conversion of the section from East Richmond to Hawthorn to semi-automatic signalling, followed by Richmond to East Richmond being converted to automatic signalling in August 1919.
-East Richmond to Camberwell was converted in two stages both in October 1922 and Camberwell to Canterbury the following month.
-Electrification occurred between Flinders Street and Box Hill in December 1922, and extended to Ringwood the following month, then to Croydon in November 1925 and finally to Lilydale in October 1925.
+Automatic signalling was introduced in December 1907 with the conversion of the section from East Richmond to Hawthorn to semi-automatic signalling, followed by Richmond to East Richmond being converted to automatic signalling in August 1919.
+East Richmond to Camberwell was converted in two stages, both in October 1922, and Camberwell to Canterbury the following month.
+Electrification occurred between Flinders Street and Box Hill in December 1922 and extended to Ringwood the following month, then to Croydon in November 1925, and to Lilydale in October 1925.
 Conversion to automatic signalling resumed in April 1927 with the conversion of Canterbury to Surrey Hills, followed by Surrey Hills to Box Hill in October 1929.

 The section from Croydon to Mooroolbark was duplicated in 1957, creating a long passing loop on this otherwise single-line section beyond Ringwood.
 The section from Mooroolbark to Lilydale remains a single track.
 Automatic signalling conversions resumed in July 1958 with the section from Box Hill to Blackburn, followed by Mitcham to Ringwood in September of that year, and Blackburn to Mitcham in November 1960.
 Hawthorn to Camberwell was triplicated in December 1963, and the triplication was extended to East Camberwell in November 1964.
-Richmond to Burnley was quadruplicated in 1966-67, and triplication was extended to Box Hill in December 1971, followed by Burnley to Hawthorn in August 1972.
-This left a short section of double track on the up side of Richmond, but this was quadruplicated with the construction of a flyover in 1973.
+Richmond to Burnley was quadruplicated in 1966–67, and triplication was extended to Box Hill in December 1971, followed by Burnley to Hawthorn in August 1972.
+This left a short section of double track on the upside of Richmond, but this was quadruplicated with the construction of a flyover in 1973.

 Ringwood to Croydon was converted to automatic signalling in November 1973 and duplicated in June 1984.
 Mooroolbark to Lilydale was converted to automatic signalling in June 1985.